 In April 2001, the Company announced a restructuring program to balance its investment in growth areas with the desire to modify its near-term business plan to reflect the current economic and capital market slowdown.
 This restructuring program includes a worldwide workforce reduction, consolidation of excess facilities and other charges.
-As a result of the restructuring program, the Company recorded restructuring costs of \$40.7 million classified as operating expenses.
-The following paragraphs provide detailed information relating to the restructuring costs which were recorded during the quarter ended June 30, 2001.
+As a result of the restructuring program, the Company recorded restructuring costs of \$40.7 million classified as operating expenses in the second quarter of 2001.
+The following paragraphs provide detailed information relating to the restructuring costs.